ese-detkin-lab/ese5190-2022-lab1-firefly/README.md

 https://user-images.githubusercontent.com/114244957/192053439-3e262931-612b-473b-bca0-96ef79d7c168.mov

 The purpose of this function is to detect color and present its value when instructed.
 It can be useful when we want to detect a color of a object and record the values in a report.
 Four gestures are used to present, and modify the result report.

 Swiping up will ask the sensor to detect the current color and print it to a text-editable software (e.g. Texteditor, Word).
 Swiping down equals to backspace the line.
 If we want to delete the entire reading, we can swipe to the left to "undo" (command+Z) the operation.
 Finally, swiping to the right equals to hitting the Enter key and a new line will start.

+For now, each swiping gesture will also be printed to the report so that we know that the performed gesture is valid.
+In future case, the printed strings can be removed to tide up the function.